 In the sacred space described in Genesis 1-3, human beings are given a special role, to act as gardeners, nurturing the amazing diversity in the garden of creation — with all the hard choices that imagery suggests.
 The human adventure in that story was courageous and insightful — and at the same time, foolish, self-absorbed and short-sighted.
 Yet humanity continued forward in the face of devastation, trying to find a path to make a better world, living between the opposites, we might say: “Life is a particularly intricate natural structure that arises under the right circumstances, between order and chaos.”

-What supports opposite and seemingly contraditory themes in the text is a fundamental recognition of interconnection, not hierarchy, a respect for all being.
-It is a reflection of the intuition Harari ascribes to hunter-gatherers, the knowledge that all being, life in all its diversity, sits at the spiritual round table.
+What supports opposite and seemingly contraditory themes in the text is a fundamental recognition of interconnection.
+This is not hierarchy, but a respect for all being.
+It is a reflection of an intuition Harari ascribes to hunter-gatherers.
+It is the knowledge that all being, life in all its diversity, sits at the spiritual round table.

 We humans are the only beings who can cooperate with many others to put an imagined reality to work.
 Following the first three chapters of Genesis, the idea of a sacred community striving to create a space, a world in microcosm, of freedom, justice and compassion, becomes the dominant theme in the remaining 926 chapters of the Hebrew Bible.
 Lots of wrong choices, brutality and devastation along the way, but the effort continues.

 Our unique human capability is to create imagined realities, persuade others to share in those realitIes, and cooperate with others to put these imagined realities to work in the world.
 The Hebrew Bible offers a story that we human beings are the gardeners in creation.
 Fulfilling that job wasn’t easy for the Israelites — in fact they often failed at it.
-But they continued to try, reimagining how to make the world better in the face of catastrophic changes and the consequences of their own bad choices.
-I still like to imagine that in our own time we can take on the role of gardener, assisting each part in the whole to fulfill its nature, flourish, and contribute to the well-being of us all.
-We alone among living beings can fulfill this sacred task that allows God’s breath to flow through creation.
+But they continued to try.
+They reimagined how to make the world better in the face of catastrophic changes and the consequences of their own bad choices.
+I still like to imagine that in our own time we can take on the role of gardener.
+I envision us assisting each part in the whole to fulfill its nature, flourish, and contribute to the well-being of us all.
+We alone among living beings can fulfill this sacred task that allows G-d’s breath to flow through creation.